Contents

 Key features

-techniques optimized for single processor and distributed
+analysis techniques optimized for single processor and

-It supports heterogeneous and hierarchical scheduling
+- It supports heterogeneous and hierarchical scheduling

 platforms with EDF and preemptible or non-preemptible fixed